MicrosoftDocs/customer-insights/topics/onboarding-guidance.md

 ## Public Preview Features

 ### First run experience
 * The starting point for any user logging into Product Insights in which the Organization is generated and your own environment and workspace are created.
-This is where you will be able to start sending you web analytics data into
+This is where you will be able to start sending you web analytics data into.

 ### Web SDK
 * The JavaScript library to be instrumented on your website to measure user interaction also provides sample code.